silvergravel/PiFi/README.md

 ### PiFi v 1.0

 Currently the PiFi has been configured as a self-standing wifi hotspot, which is NOT connected to the internet.
 Users can connect to the PiFi, and through the browser they can access the PiFi webpage.
 Here, they can share or view video content.

-### Who is this Read Me for?

-This readme has been written with the intention that even someone with little to no knowledge of the UNIX command line interface (and code in general), can follow, and successfully configure PiFi v 1.0.
-If this is still not comprehensive, or if at all, too detailed, then please let us know!
-Any and all kinds of feedback are welcome.

 ## 1.0// Components Needed